National Lampoon's Vacation (1983)

 Ellen Griswold: Oh spare me, Clark, I know your brand of family fun.
 Tomorrow you'll probably kill the desk clerk, hold up a McDonalds, and drive us 1000 miles out of the way to see the world's largest pile of mud!

-Clark: I'm making out a check for $1000, all you have to do is give me $300 in cash and keep the $700, all for doing nothing more than acting like a total creep.
+Clark: I'm making this out for one thousand dollars.
+All you have to do is give me 300 dollars in cash and keep 700 dollars, all for doing nothing more than acting like a total creep.

 [In Cousin Normy's backyard in the pouring rain]

-Ellen Griswold: We can't leave Aunt Edna on the patio!
+Ellen Griswold: We can't leave her on the patio!

-Clark: Would you prefer I slip her in the night deposit box at the funeral home?
+Clark: Would you rather I slipped her in the night deposit box at the funeral home?

 Audrey Griswold: She breathed on me!
 A dead person breathed on me!